Bira/octopus-carnival/_drafts/dfrpg-adventurers-basics.md

 a physical nature, including unconsciousness and death when your HP goes below zero.
 A few physical skills that are more dependent on stamina than coordination are tied to HT.
-It also determines your **Fatigue Points**, which you spend in order to perform exhausting tasks or fuel special powers.
+It also determines your **Fatigue Points**, which you spend in order to perform exhausting tasks or fuel special powers, including spells.
+Wizards need good cardio in this game!

 DX and HT together determine your **Basic Speed**, a number that can be fractional.
 This is how fast you can react, particularly in combat.
 Rounded